jimthoburn/artsamo/opportunities.md

 The City of Santa Monica Arts Transportation Grant Program provides access to arts and culture activities throughout Los Angeles County.
 Any Santa Monica school or nonprofit organization who wants to take their students to visit a cultural destination in L.A.
 County may apply for reimbursement of transportation costs.
 Trips must take place between **October 1, 2017 and June 7, 2018.**

-There’s no deadline for applications, but we suggest you apply by mid-November 2018 to ensure funds are available.  | Instructions & Guidelines |
+There’s no deadline for applications, but we suggest you apply by mid-November 2018 to ensure funds are available.
+_Instructions & Guidelines (coming soon)_

 Applications Will Be Available: September 7, 2018